AlternativeFFFF/Alt-F4/submissions/optimizing_the_solution/optimizing-the-solution.md

 ## Optimizing the Solution <author>ilbJanissary</author>

 Hi!
-As an Angular developer and long time user of the [Kirk McDonald Factorio Calculator](https://kirkmcdonald.github.io), I decided to build my own web-based calculator for factory games called [FactorioLab](https://factoriolab.github.io)back in 2020.
+As an Angular developer and long time user of the [Kirk McDonald Factorio Calculator](https://kirkmcdonald.github.io), I decided to build my own web-based calculator for factory games called [FactorioLab](https://factoriolab.github.io) back in 2020.
 Kirk McDonald published an [essay](http://kirkmcdonald.github.io/posts/calculation.html) on his approach that helped me to get started, but it stops short of explaining the algorithm it uses to find a solution.
 After struggling through the math for some time and building two iterations of non-simplex solvers in **FactorioLab**, I wanted to share with the community what I learned when implementing a true simplex algorithm solver.
 A TL;DR can be found at the very bottom of the article.

 ### Why use a calculator?